-Our board of directors has established an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
-Beginning in 2021, our board of directors also established a Risk Committee.
+Our board of directors has established an Audit Committee, a Compensation Committee, a Nominating and Governance Committee and a Risk Committee.
 Our board of directors and its committees meet regularly throughout the year and also hold special meetings and act by written consent from time to time as appropriate.
 Our board of directors has delegated various responsibilities and authority to these committees as generally described below.
 The committees regularly report on their activities and actions to the full board of directors.
 Each of these committees of our board of directors has a written charter approved by our board of directors.

-The following table provides the membership information for 2020 for each of the Audit, Compensation and Nominating and Governance committees:
+The following table provides the membership information for 2021 for each of the Audit, Compensation, Nominating and Governance and Risk committees:

-Name Audit Compensation Nominating and Governance
+Name Audit Compensation Nominating and Governance Risk

-Richard W. Roedel Χ X
+Richard W. Roedel X Χ X

-Donald Pastor X X

-John B. Williamson, III X(1) X(1)

-Warren B. Phelps, III X Χ
+Warren B. Phelps, III X X Χ

-Gary Spiegel X X
+Gary Spiegel X X Χ

-Michael W. Wise X(2) X(2)

 N. Leigh Anderson X X

-Mary Beth Vitale X X
+Mary Beth Vitale X X Χ

+Donald Pastor X(1) X(1)

+Pamela Coe X(2) X(2)

-- Committee Chairman - (1) Mr. Williamson served on the Audit and Nominating and Governance Committees until May 2020. - (2) Mr. Wise served on the Audit and Nominating and Governance Committees until May 2020.
+- Committee Chair - (1) Mr. Pastor served on the Audit and Nominating and Governance Committees until May 2021. - (2) Ms. Coe began serving on the Audit and Nominating and Governance Committees in May 2021.